 When you determine the need for layoffs, do the best you can afford for the soon-to-be-former employees.
 A healthy severance package, potential outplacement services, and other economic assistance can make layoffs more manageable for employees.

 Before you do layoffs, have your severance package ready and write a legal document that releases the employer from liability for the employee to sign in return for the severance.
 Laws regarding releases of claims differ from state to state so you need to check with your state department of labor and attorney.
 (The employee generally has a certain number of days to respond to your offer and a certain number of days during which the employee can change his or her mind about signing the release of claims.)

 When you consider severance pay, you'll want to devise a formula that provides one to two weeks of pay for each year that the employee has worked for you.
 You can also consider providing employment assistance or outplacement services.
 The more generous your severance package, the more likely the employee is to accept it and sign the release from liability.

 Depending on your business, and the number of layoffs you are contemplating, the WARN Act provides legal guidance about when employees must be notified of upcoming layoffs.

 Do the layoffs individually with Human Resources and the employee's manager present.
 Complete the process on the same day.
 Do not even consider a mass meeting, telephone conference call, or an email to lay people off.
 They deserve more than that from you.

-Disclaimer: Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
+Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
 The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance.